-After the Moon's detachment, the process of rock solidification continued at the Earth’s poles continued at an increasing speed, as well as their descent towards the equator.
+After the Moon’s detachment, the process of rock solidification at the Earth’s poles continued at an increasing speed, as well as their descent towards the equator.
 No new sphere was created during this phase, because the quantity and amplitude of solid masses were large, there was no roll and the initial continent formed, which constantly increased in amplitude and mass.
 As a result, the shape of the Earth changed from spherical to oval, its top being the initial continent, on which gravity was significantly lower than on the rest of the Earth’s surface.
 The increase of the coagulation rate gradually created a solid oceanic crust on the western, northern and southern part of the initial continent, and this crust gradually covered the Earth’s entire surface.
-The oceanic crust is younger than the initial continent, and so it is denser than it.
+The oceanic crust is younger than the initial continent, and therefore it is also denser.

 When the oceanic crust became significantly thick and the temperature on its surface dropped, the vapours at the Earth’s atmosphere liquefied and fell on the planet.
-They remained there, thus creating the ocean which covered the entire planet, except for the initial continent.
-(Fig.2)
+They remained there, thus creating the ocean which covered the entire planet, except for the initial continent (Fig. 2).

 Due to favourable conditions (temperature, humidity and especially low gravity) plant and animal life on Earth exploded.
 Then, one of the small satellites (of those that were created from the umbilical cord during the Moon’s detachment) fell on the initial continent.
 As a result of this collision, the initial continent was split and the new pieces that formed (continents) were now thinner and wider; the western part (American continent) rose, because the oceanic crust was swept out and gravity increased proportionally.